 - Renewable Energy – Electricity produced from renewable sources grew by 6% in 2021, but not enough to keep up with the demand.
 Renewables, though, are set to grow by 8% per year, serving more than 90% of net demand growth during the period 2022-2024.
 Meanwhile, nuclear-based generation is set to grow by 1% annually during the same period.

-	- Oil & Gas – Despite good global progress in deployment of renewables, industrial processes and domestic heating are still heavily reliant on fossil gas.
-Whereas, in the transport sector, oil continues to dominate.
+- Oil & Gas – Despite good global progress in the deployment of renewables, industrial processes and domestic heating are still heavily reliant on fossil gas.
+Whereas in the transport sector, oil continues to dominate.

 - Energy Transition – At the start of 2022, the scale of commitment towards the energy transition is stronger than ever before, with approximately 21% of the world’s largest 2.000 companies now committed to net zero net targets.

 - Emissions-Reducing Commitments – Leading up to COP26, a total of 64 countries have pledged or legislated, achieving net zero in the coming decades.